RohitMacherla3/setup-local-llm-hub/README.md

 3. Download the desired model(s)
    - Download models: `python src/download_models.py`
    - Enter the number for the desired model.
+   - Note: For small computes like Mac M1 Air, download the Llama 3.2 inorder to avoid crashes.

 4. Check all the installed models
    - List installed models: `ollama list`